linxule/linxule.github.io/_pages/about.md

 My research interests
 -----
-**Blockchain technology**
-- How blockchain technology enables new forms of organizing that are decentralized(e.g., DAOs) ?
-- What drives the emergence and development of blockchain ecosystems?
-- What are the implications for management research (e.g., boundaries of organizations)?

-**innovation and creativity in culinary arts**

-Read more about my research interests and theoretical approaches in [my blog post](/posts/2019/12/so-what-are-you-studying/).
+Read about my research interests and theoretical approaches in [my blog post](/posts/2019/12/so-what-are-you-studying/).
 Or, take a look at my [current project(s)](/portfolio/).
 {: .notice--danger}

 \#MgmtTwitter